 The dates of assistantship appointments will be listed in your notification of assistantship placement and you are required to be present and working with your assigned faculty member for that entire period.
 Failure to do so may result in loss of pay or termination of current or future assistantships.
-If you receive an assistantship and are unable to fulfill the responsibilities outlined and/or work for the dates provided, you are to immediately notify the Graduate Program Director and you will be relieved of your assistantship.
+If you receive an assistantship and are unable to fulfill the responsibilities outlined and/or work for the dates provided, you are to immediately notify the Graduate Program Coordinator and Assistant Graduate Program Director, and you will be relieved of your assistantship.
 This information is provided prior to each semester so that you can plan accordingly.

-In the event of a serious illness, hospitalization, or other extreme unforeseen event, you are to notify your faculty advisor, assistantship supervisor, and Graduate Program Director immediately.
+In the event of a serious illness, hospitalization, or other extreme unforeseen event, you are to notify your faculty advisor, assistantship supervisor, and Graduate Program Coordinator and Assistant Graduate Program Director immediately.
 At that time, determination will be made whether to terminate or amend your assistantship duties.
 Failure to notify the faculty listed may result in immediate termination of your assistantship.

 Graduate students may need to miss work hours due to illness and should work with their assistantship supervisor to make up any work or hours.
-Graduate students who are absent due to professional development (e.g., traveling for a conference, job interviews, trainings) are generally not expected to make up hours as they are still contributing to the department through their professional development.
+Graduate students who are absent due to professional development (e.g., traveling for a conference, job interviews, trainings) or mandatory department events (e.g., prospective student visit, faculty interviews) are generally not expected to make up hours as they are still contributing to the department through their professional development.
 Being awarded an assistantship makes you an employee of Texas Tech University.
 Therefore, you may be asked to complete various trainings, refresher courses, or provide additional information periodically requested by a department on campus.
 Failure to comply with these requests will result in the termination of your assistantship.

-If any issues arise regarding your assistantship, please notify the Graduate Program Director.
+If any issues arise regarding your assistantship, please notify the Assistant Graduate Program Director and/or Department Chair.